 Sara: I totally agree.
 On my live streams, like I open it pretty much the same way.
-So my 60 seconds, the only thing that really changes is the introduction of the actual topic.
-So for me, my first 60 will be hello and welcome whether you’re live watching the replay— so addressing people watching it later, today in this video, we’re talking about, you know, your top presentation tips, please whether you’re here or on the replay, ask questions, leave comments.
+My 60 seconds, the only thing that really changes is the introduction of the actual topic.
+For me, my first 60 will be hello and welcome whether you’re live watching the replay— so addressing people watching it later, today in this video, we’re talking about, you know, your top presentation tips, please whether you’re here or on the replay, ask questions, leave comments.

 Paul: That’s a, that’s a great question, Sara.
-So, so for me, I would probably script it.
-So literally get pen and paper.
+For me, I would probably script it.
+Literally get pen and paper.
 Don’t type it out.
 There’s a, there’s a thing that happens when you, when you connect, picking up at some sort of write and implement like a pencil, a piece of paper, and you’re physically writing it down.

 You’ll say your name, your title, and maybe just give people just a very high-level insight into what they’re going to receive today.
 Once you’ve done that at that point, speak it out.
 ‘Cause it’s only when you speak it out, do you breathe words, you breathe life into the words and you lift them off the page as it were.